demir8462/multicycyleriscv/README.md

 # ELE432 - HW2: Multicycle RISC-V Controller

-## 🎯 Objective
+## Objective

-In this homework, a multicycle RISC-V **controller** was designed in SystemVerilog based on the FSM architecture described in the course material.
+In this homework, a multicycle RISC-V controller was designed in SystemVerilog.

 The controller includes:
-- Main FSM (Finite State Machine)
+- Main FSM
 - ALU Decoder
 - Instruction Decoder

 ---

-## 🧠 Design Overview
+## Design Overview

-The controller generates control signals based on:
+The controller generates the required multicycle control signals using the current FSM state, instruction fields, and the ALU Zero signal.
-- Current FSM state
-- Instruction fields (`op`, `funct3`, `funct7b5`)
-- ALU zero flag

-Key control outputs:
+Main outputs:
+- `ImmSrc`
 - `ALUSrcA`, `ALUSrcB`
 - `ResultSrc`
 - `AdrSrc`